winkjs/wink-naive-bayes-text-classifier/README.md

 <img align="right" src="https://decisively.github.io/wink-logos/logo-title.png" width="100px" >

 Classify text, analyse sentiments, recognize user intents for chatbot using **`wink-naive-bayes-text-classifier`**.
-It's [API](http://winkjs.org/wink-naive-bayes-text-classifier/NaiveBayesTextClassifier.html) offers a rich set of features:
+Its [API](http://winkjs.org/wink-naive-bayes-text-classifier/NaiveBayesTextClassifier.html) offers a rich set of features:

 1. Configure text preparation task such as **amplify negation**, **tokenize**, **stem**, **remove stop words**, and **propagate negation** using [wink-nlp-utils](https://www.npmjs.com/package/wink-nlp-utils) or any other package of your choice.
 2. Configure **Lidstone** or **Lapalce** additive smoothing.